THGLab/SynLlama/README.md

 ## 📄 License
 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details

+## 🙏 Acknowledgments
+This project is built on top of the [ChemProjector Repo](https://github.com/luost26/ChemProjector).
+We thank the authors for building such a user-friendly github!

 ## 📝 Citation
 If you use this code in your research, please cite: